-I never thought I’d be that person who had more than one sleeping bag, a backpack for any occasion, and 2 snowboard setups.
+I never thought I’d be that person who had more than one sleeping bag, a backpack for any occasion, a trad rack, and two snowboard setups.
 But alas, it happened and hey, I’m pretty happy about it.
-However, it was time to get organized!
-So what did I do?
-Waited until the weather got crummy.
-Then, I got to work fitting out some unfinished space in my basement and built a DIY gear room.
+However, it was time to get organized.
+So how do you keep all of your outdoor gear organized?
+Build a gear storage area of course!
+This tutorial will help you build an outdoor gear area for all of your climbing, hiking and camping storage needs.

 - Tape Measure